 Essentially, someone who commits tortious interference attempts to cause economic harm by interfering with the terms or execution of a contract and/or a business relationship.
 By changing the expectations of the game – yanking the football away – in order to assume the benefits of a profitable situation (or simply to maliciously) cause a company economic harm, tortious interference is a bad faith undertaking that results in economic harm to a specific individual and/or operation.

 This area of the law is truly complex.
-If you’re uncertain about how a possible occurrence of tortious interference could affect your business and/or what rights you have to address this harm, don’t hesitate to seek legal guidance as necessary.
+If you’re uncertain about how a possible occurrence of tortious interference could affect your business and/or what rights you have to address this harm, don’t hesitate to seek legal guidance from a business dispute lawyer as necessary.